alandoherty/protosocket-net/README.md

 # protosocket

 A networking library for frame-based, performant asynchronous TCP sockets on .NET Core.
 Open permissive MIT license and requires a minimum of .NET Standard 1.3.
+Battle-tested and ready for production use.

 ## Getting Started